Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

-A metric space is called a \emph{quasi--tree} if it contains a $0$--hyperbolic metric space in its quasi--isometry class.
-Whereas simplicial trees are $0$--hyperbolic, the converse is not quite true: a geodesic metric space is $0$--hyperbolic if and only if it is an $\bR$--tree.
-We will not discuss $\bR$--trees any further, since they are not necessary for our discussion.
-We specialize this definition slightly; $\gam$ is a graph equipped with the graph metric, we call it a quasi--tree if it contains a simplicial tree in its quasi--isometry class.
+A metric space is called a \emph{quasi-tree} if it contains a $0$-hyperbolic metric space in its quasi-isometry class.
+Whereas simplicial trees are $0$-hyperbolic, the converse is not quite true: a geodesic metric space is $0$-hyperbolic if and only if it is an $\bR$-tree.
+We will not discuss $\bR$-trees any further, since they are not necessary for our discussion.
+We specialize the definition of a quasi-tree slightly: if $\gam$ is a graph equipped with the graph metric, we call it a quasi-tree if it contains a simplicial tree in its quasi-isometry class.

 \begin{thm}[See~\cite{KK2013}] Let $\gam$ be a connected graph.
-Then $\gam^e$ is a quasi--tree, and is in particular $\delta$--hyperbolic.
-More precisely: \begin{enumerate} \item If $\gam$ splits as a nontrivial join, then $\gam^e$ has finite diameter and is hence quasi--isometric to a point. \item If $\gam$ does not split as a nontrivial join then $\gam^e$ is quasi--isometric to a regular simplicial tree of countable degree. \end{enumerate} \end{thm}
+Then $\gam^e$ is a quasi-tree, and is in particular $\delta$-hyperbolic.
+More precisely: \begin{enumerate} \item If $\gam$ splits as a nontrivial join, then $\gam^e$ has finite diameter and is hence quasi-isometric to a point. \item If $\gam$ does not split as a nontrivial join then $\gam^e$ is quasi-isometric to a regular simplicial tree of countable degree. \end{enumerate} \end{thm}

-More interesting than the mere description of the quasi--isometry type of the extension graph is the interaction between group elements in $A(\gam)$ and $\gam^e$.
+More interesting than the mere description of the quasi-isometry type of the extension graph is the interaction between group elements in $A(\gam)$ and $\gam^e$.
 Here, the analogy between the mapping class group and $A(\gam)$ develops further, with the natural isometric action of $A(\gam)$ on $\gam^e$ mirroring many of the properties of the natural isometric action of $\Mod(\Sigma)$ on $\CC(\Sigma)$.

 The classical \emph{Nielsen--Thurston classification} ~\cite{Thurston-bull88,FM2012} says that a mapping class is either finite order, reducible (i.e.~some power fixes the homotopy class of an essential nonperipheral loop on the surface $\Sigma$), or pseudo-Anosov.
-As discussed in the discussion surrounding Proposition~\ref{prop:gex-basic}, this lattermost type of mapping class is characterized by the fact that every orbit of its action on $\CC(\Sigma)$ is unbounded.
+As discussed around Proposition~\ref{prop:gex-basic}, this lattermost type of mapping class is characterized by the fact that every orbit of its action on $\CC(\Sigma)$ is unbounded.
 Finite order and reducible mapping classes are characterized by every orbit in $\CC(\Sigma)$ being bounded (and in fact having a periodic point in $\CC(\Sigma)$).
 Algebraically, a reducible mapping class has a copy of $\bZ^2$ in its centralizer~\cite{BLM1983}, whereas a pseudo-Anosov mapping classes have virtually cyclic centralizers~\cite{FLP1991}.